catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 A. EIA Forms
 ^^^^^^^^^^^^
-**4.A.1)** Use the EIA ETL Debugging notebook mentioned above to run the initial transform step on all tables of the new year of data and debug any failures.
-If any new tables were added in the new year of data you will need to add a new transform function for the corresponding dataframe.
+**4.A.1)** Either materialize the clean and/or normalized dagster asset groups or use the EIA ETL Debugging notebook mentioned above to run the initial transform step on all tables of the new year of data.
+If any new tables were added in the new year, you will need to add a new transform function for the corresponding dataframe.
 If new columns have been added, they should also be inspected for cleanup.

 .. note::